 Pressure-treated lumber contains chemicals that seal the wood to protect it from fungi, insects, and decay, so it's the best choice for outdoor projects.
 Because it is typically manufactured from pine, however, treated lumber can be susceptible to warping, swelling, and even water retention, so some routine maintenance is required.

-Decking encompasses real wood, treated lumber, and composites that are suitable for floor boards and railings.
-Composite lumber is a mixture of wood fiber and plastic that forms a material denser and stronger than wood.
+Composite wood is a mixture of wood fiber and plastic that forms a material denser and stronger than wood.
 Though it costs a little more and is available in fewer colors than real wood, it's the lowest maintenance option for those not interested in sanding, staining, or splinters.

 Plywood and Oriented Strand Board

 Plywood and oriented strand board (OSB) are both structural panels that are used widely in framing and subfloors, but each has its own strengths and weaknesses.
 Plywood is lighter, off-gasses less, swells less, and retains less water than OSB.
 OSB, however, is generally more uniform and more affordable, and it's considered the "greener" of the two options.
-Do your research before choosing the right one for your home project.
+Learn more about the differences between plywood and OSB here.

 Defects are most easily divided into five groups that encompass both manmade and naturally occurring imperfections: conversion, which refers to defects that are created during processing of the lumber, such as improper sawing or chips caused by a falling tool; fungus resulting from high humidity and warm air; insects such as carpenter ants or termites; natural forces like abnormal tree growth; and improper seasoning from the uneven drying of lumber.